bihor/fp_newsletter/Documentation/Administrator/Index.rst

 The default template is in german.
 SubscribeVerify1.html contains the english text.
 You can use this email-templates like this::

   SubscribeVerify<LANGUID>.html and SubscribeVerify<LANGUID>.txt

+Only for the language 0 you must remove the number.
+For the language 1 SubscribeVerify1.html is used automatically.